 In the summer of 2016, Gabrielle took our project of asking people for personal guided tours–which we’ve done in London, Brooklyn, Harlem, Oakland, and Buenos Aires–all the way to Jamaica, Queens, as part of her summer residency at No Longer Empty’s exhibition Jameco Exchange.
 Engaging with passersby on the street in Jamaica, she invited people to participate in her makeshift photo studio for a portrait and to answer the question, “Where would you take me on a guided tour?”
-On the imaginary tours residents said they would take Gabrielle on, Jamaica Ave got a lot of love.
+In the imaginary tours residents said they would take Gabrielle on, Jamaica Ave got a lot of love.
 Other destinations ranged from the local pizza place all the way to Paris, France.
-Also figuring significantly in the imagined geography woven by the residents of Jamaica were Lower Manhattan, a birthplace in Rhode Island, and a small town in Minnesota visited just once.
+Also important in the imagined geography of the residents of Jamaica were Lower Manhattan, a birthplace in Rhode Island, and a small town in Minnesota visited just once.
+Read more on the Intersection Dialogues here.

 As part of this project to spur conversations about the relationships between neighborhoods, we brought to Jamaica the “guidebooks” from Intersection | Prospect Heights, which feature individuals’ meaningful places in Prospect Heights, Brooklyn.
 When people perused the guidebooks in Jamaica, they elicited comments such as “I know how that feels…”, “I go there to shop!”, and of course, “I think gentrification is happening everywhere…” These responses mark linkages that we might not expect, and suggest the possibilities, and necessity, of building solidarity across spaces in one city.